archana-chauhan/sample-app-kotlin/README.md

 Also, Formatting the date (yyy-mm-dd hh:mm:ss): e.g. Mar 24, 2021 09:28 AM

 Loading images:
-  For Larger article, showing image from items/enclosure/link For Regular articles, showing image from items/thumbnail
+  For Larger article, showing image from items/enclosure/link.
+  For Regular articles, showing image from items/thumbnail.

+Image path is showing blank from API response.
+I added logs in FeedAdapter.kt file for better understanding.

+Attaching the screenshots.
+One is using placeholder image and other one is using image path.